The $20 Billion Problem

 - Stakeholder roles and success criteria

-Hour 1: Problem Definition & Opportunity Assessment
+Problem Definition and Opportunity Assessment

 - Clarify specific business problems to solve